Zipkin Lab Code Archive

 Deep biogeographic barriers explain divergent global vertebrate communities

-Abstract - Here, we use a continuous measure of biogeographic distance, phylobetadiversity, to analyze the influence of biogeographic isolation on the taxonomic and functional diversity of global mammal and bird assemblages.
+Abstract - Biogeographic history can lead to variation in biodiversity across regions, but it remains unclear how isolation among communities may lead to differences in biodiversity.
+Here, we use a novel continuous measure of biogeographic distance, phylobetadiversity, to analyze the influence of biogeographic isolation on the taxonomic and functional diversity of global mammal and bird assemblages.
 Our results elucidate how long-lasting biogeographic barriers can lead to divergent diversity patterns, against the backdrop of environmental determinism that predominantly structures diversity across most of the world.

 Code and Data - Link to repo